7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 >>**Wow.
 Just look at the difference of time there, and this is just for a degree 5 resultant polynomial.
 Consider the case when we use it for Dilithium and Khyber where larger polynomials are used.
 >>Well,that's why it was the most ingenious algorithm of the last century**

+# This may be one of the reasons why AES may be broken in post-quantum world...